 2. The feature paywall

-You sign up thinking you're getting software.
-You're getting a stripped-down demo that charges extra for everything useful.
+You sign up thinking you're getting salon software, but what you've actually got is a stripped-down demo that charges extra for everything useful.

 Usually paywalled: